m-rawat/TypingApp/README.md

 # TypingApp
-Check your typing speed by using this
+Here you check your typing speed.